merenlab/merenlab.org/_posts/anvio/2015-12-09-musings-over-commamox.md

 That being said, there *are* some interesting things about this genome that puzzled me.

 In the following sections I will write about my journey in this dataset while I will point out things that I couldn't fully answer.
 As I will jump from one random thing to another, I hope the reader will be inspired by the potential uses of the platform we are working on, and see how easily one can go after challenging questions with it.
-If you don't have much experience with metagenomes, you may also appreciate the challenges of working with metagenomic data (especially if you want to be meticulous), and see how easy it is to get lost in metagenomes forever and ever.
+If you don't have much experience with metagenomes, you may also appreciate the challenges of working with metagenomic data (especially if you want to be meticulous).

-I used the v2 clade of anvi'o for all these analyses, which is not available as a stable distribution yet, but you can install the unstable version through [our github repository](https://github.com/meren/anvio/) following the [installation instructions]({% post_url anvio/2015-05-01-installation %}) for "semi-pro" mode.
+I used the v2 clade of anvi'o for all these analyses, which is not available as a stable distribution yet, but you still can install it through [our github repository](https://github.com/meren/anvio/) following the [installation instructions]({% post_url anvio/2015-05-01-installation %}) for "semi-pro" mode.
 You can find the essential anvi'o files [here](http://dx.doi.org/10.6084/m9.figshare.1621535) if you would like to reproduce any of the command lines in this text.
 For instance you can start with this one, which will start the interactive anvi'o environment:

 {% highlight bash %}
 $ anvi-interactive -p PROFILE.db -c CONTIGS.db --state state